 In September 1893, Charles relocated to Portsmouth in Hampshire, where he would spend most of his life and career.
-He began training during the first of seven periods that he would spend at the HMS Vernon Torpedo & Mining establishment.
+He began training during the first of seven periods that he would spend at the HMS Vernon Torpedo and Mining Establishment.

 Sea mines had been used for centuries.
-They were so named because cables attached to sinker weights on the seabed positioned them to detonate underneath a ship's hull, in a similar way to explosives being placed in tunnels excavated to undermine land-based structures.
+They were so named because cables attached to sinker weights on the seabed, positioning them to detonate underneath a ship's hull, in a similar way to explosives being placed in tunnels excavated to undermine land-based structures.
 Sea mines were difficult to see as they hung just a few feet below the surface.
 The 1870s had seen the introduction of mines with protruding features on their upper surfaces.
 These were known as 'Hertz horns', developed in 1866 by German scientist Heinrich Hertz.
-Each 'horn' contained a glass vial which, when crushed against a ship's hull, released sulfuric acid which trickled down to create a lead-acid battery.
-This would cause the electrical triggering of detonation.
+Each 'horn' contained a glass vial which, when crushed against a ship's hull, released sulphuric acid.
+This trickled down to complete a lead-acid battery, causing the electrical triggering of detonation.

-Mines were also known as torpedoes, named after a type of slow-moving, seabed-dwelling ray fish, from the Latin torpidus meaning 'paralysed'.
+Mines were also known as torpedoes, named after a type of slow-moving, seabeddwelling ray fish, from the Latin torpidus meaning 'paralysed'.
 The term began to be used mainly for self-propelled mines, which travelled to strike their target in a manner that was anything but torpid.